helidon-io/helidon/docs/mp/guides/mp-tutorial.md

    the method body there is code to check for the expected JSON, extract the value and update the message in the `GreetingProvider`.
 <!--@mdc :: -->

-similar to those shown below:
+Rebuild and run the application.
+Test the new services using curl commands similar to those shown below:

 Testing the new services: